neyoneit/defrag-map-scraper-repacker/README.md

-# Map downloader for ws.q3df.org
+# Map downloader Quake III Arena DeFRaG

 The script `ws_scrape_once.py` can be run in various environment.
 You can also use a Docker image, but the image probably brings more benefits for development than for production.